maurges/firefox_image_redirecter/README.md

 Requires npm.
 Go into the extension folder and write `make link` - this will install and build everything for you.
 Than you can just load `manifest.json` in your browser, and it will work.

+## License

+Created by d86leader, 2020.
+Distributed under GNU GPL v3.
+You should have received a copy of this license with this software [here](./LICENSE)